Pilot phase: CAIM is under construction. Records are provisional, based on public sources, and have not yet been peer-reviewed. Feedback welcome.

 AI Confabulation in Consequential Canadian Contexts

-AI systems present fabricated information as fact in tax advice, court proceedings, and health queries — Canadians following AI health advice are five times more likely to experience harm.
+AI systems generate false information in tax advice, court proceedings, and health queries — Canadians following AI health advice are five times more likely to experience harm.

 Public ServicesRetail & CommerceJusticeHealthcare

-AI Threats to Election and Information Integrity in Canada
+AI Risks to Election and Information Integrity in Canada

 AI-generated disinformation appeared at scale in the 2025 federal election.
 Canadian electoral law has no framework for synthetic media, and detection capacity is minimal.